bird-house/birdhousebuilder.recipe.docker/README.rst

 Usage
 *****

-The recipe will generate a Dockerfile for your application.
+The recipe will generate a Dockerfile for your Birdhouse application.
 You can find the Dockerfile in the root folder of the application.

 Supported options
 =================

 This recipe supports the following options:

-**image-name**
-   The docker base image name.
-Default is ``birdhouse/bird-base``.

-**image-version**
-   The docker base image version.
-Default is ``latest``.
+**app**
+   The name of your application.
+Default: birdhouse

 **maintainer**
    The maintainer of the Dockerfile.